TongLing916/tongling916.github.io/_posts/2018-10-31-Review-SLAM-Part-I-And-II.md

 $$\quad$$ The observation-update computation can be limited using a _partitioned form_ of the update equations.

-$$\quad$$ Re-formulation of the standard space-space SLAM representation into information form allows _sparsification_ of the resulting information matrix to be exploited in reducing computation.
+$$\quad$$ Re-formulation of the standard state-space SLAM representation into information form allows _sparsification_ of the resulting information matrix to be exploited in reducing computation.

 $$\quad$$ _Submapping_ methods exploit the idea that a map can be broken up into regions with local coordinate systems and arranged in a hierarchical